marcindulak/stt-mcp-server-linux/README.md

 >
 > Once a `{... "message": "Waiting for Right Ctrl key press on ... keyboard ..."}` log line appears the transcription feature should be available.
 >
-> In Claude, press `esc to interrupt` and the `transcribe` tool will continue running in the background.
+> The `transcribe` tool returns immediately and runs in the background.
+> Claude Code's terminal remains responsive for your input and commands while keyboard monitoring continues.
 >
-> There seem to be no way to stop the MCP server transcribe tool, other than to `/quit` Claude.
+> To stop the transcription service, use `/quit` or close Claude Code.

 ## Standalone mode (without MCP)